turingschool-projects/kwk-level3-swift/sessions/data_types_slides.markdown

 ---

+# Good to Know

+* We can use math operations on:
+  - an integer with another integer
+  - a double with another double

+* We CANNOT use math operations on a double and and integer

+^ Why?
+They are technically different data types!
+Even though they all look like numbers to us - they are stored differently.
+To use math operations on an integer with a double, we would convert the integer into a double.
+Example:
+`var integer = 4`
+`var double = 5.0`
+`integer * double` --> ERROR
+`Double(integer) * double` --> `20.0`

+---

 # Turn and Talk

 * Turn to a new best friend and explain the difference between an Integer and a Double